gvwilson/thirdbit/src/fiction/in-heck/index.md

 "I guess it's just me and you," he said to Thoughtful.
 "Ready… steady… go!"
-The rabbbit knocked aside the ball of flame he threw and threw herself into the fight with a mad grin on her face.
+The rabbit knocked aside the ball of flame he threw and threw herself into the fight with a mad grin on her face.
 One, two, three—Thoughtful swung her baton again and again to knock fireballs away